Black History Month

 How is the is Union of Students supporting Black History Month?

-We aim to represent all students and are core values include equality, diversity, and inclusion.
+We aim to represent all students and our core values include equality, diversity, and inclusion.
 We are encouraging and supporting all students to get involved, as well as sharing our platform to get the voice of our black students heard.

 How are you ensuring that the black voice is represented throughout Black History Month and beyond?